diku-dk/futhark/docs/language-reference.rst

-If a function (named or anonymous) is inferred to have a return type that contains an unknown size variable created *within* the function body, that size variable will be replaced with an anonymous size.
+If a function (named or anonymous) is inferred to have a return type that contains an unknown size variable created *within* the function body, that size variable will be replaced with an existential size.
 In most cases this is not important, but it means that an expression like the following is ill-typed::